and Course Topics

 technologies and strategies to help cost-effectively address their

 environmental liabilities.
 Ben has presented at numerous conferences

 and been involved in technical workshops for both government and

 site characterization tools and techniques.

-in 1988 and has over 25 years of experience in toxicology, human
+25 years of experience in the areas of toxicology, epidemiology,

-health and ecological risk assessment, and risk communication.
-Mr.
+human health and ecological risk assessment, health impact assessment

 concepts and general approaches for Human Health and Ecological